SEPTA Regional Rail: Center City tunnel

 One of the assumptions in this plan was that ridership would increase after the connection was open.
 Instead, ridership dropped after the 1983 strike.
 While recent rises in oil prices have resulted in increased rail ridership for daily commuters, many off-peak trains run with few riders.
 Pairing up the rail lines based on ridership is less relevant today than it was when the system was implemented.

-At a later time, R1 was applied to the former Reading side, shared with the R2 and R5 lines to Glenside, and R3 to Jenkintown, and R1-Airport trains ran to Glenside rather than becoming R3 trains to West Trenton.
+At a later time, R1 was applied to the former Reading side, shared with the R2 and R5 lines to Glenside station, and R3 to Jenkintown, and R1-Airport trains ran to Glenside station rather than becoming R3 trains to West Trenton.
 In later years, SEPTA became more flexible in order to cope with differences in ridership on various lines.
 After the original service patterns were introduced, the following termini changed: